 The ACLI comments requests a prospective application, which would essentially grandfather existing contracts, NAIC staff view grandfathering as problematic.
 The original VAWG referral raised concerns with existing contracts and the application of current guidance in SSAP No. 61 and A-791.
 As the proposed edits are consistent with the application of existing concepts, they qualify as SAP clarifications and can be effective upon adoption.
 However, if a specific effective date is desired, then NAIC staff recommend an effective date of December 31, 2025.
 Discussions on this item began in Spring 2024 based on a 2023 referral.
 Potential effective language on the SSAP No. 61 effective date is shown below.

 94. The disclosure for compliance with Model #787 or AG 48 shall be effective for reporting periods ending on or after December 31, 2015.
 The revisions adopted in November 2018 to expand liquidity disclosures are effective year-end 2019, concurrent with the inclusion of data-captured financial statement disclosures.
 The disclosures captured in paragraphs 78-84 which help to identify certain reinsurance contract features are effective for reporting periods ending on or after December 31, 2020.
+Clarifications of existing guidance adopted in August 2025 regarding risk transfer on interdependent reinsurance agreements in paragraphs 17 and 19 are required to be applied to existing contracts as of the year-end 2025 financial statements and new contracts thereafter.

 A-791 QA exposure: NAIC Staff recommend adopting the revisions as exposed the A-791 QA (see below)

 Appendix A-791, Life and Health Reinsurance Agreements exposed revisions to the first Q&A.